kpatankar/ahcg2017_starterpipeline/README.md

 ## **Data Acqusition Team**
+**Dataset1**
-The data acqusition team used the data from the paper "Development and validation of a clinical cancer genomic profiling test based on massively parallel DNA sequencing".
+As part of data acquisition team the first dataset i.e the test dataset belonged to the paper "Development and validation of a clinical cancer genomic profiling test based on massively parallel DNA sequencing".
 The run numeber is SRR948994.
-SRAToolkit can be used to download data simply by using TOolkit command and accession number for the download.
+SRAToolkit was used to download data simply by using Toolkit command and accession number for the download.
 The following command downloads the paired end reads and splits them into two files storing them into *fastq* format.
 This data was downloaded using the *fastq-dump* utility from the SRA Toolkit.
 The command used is:
 ```{sh}